Cascaded Sparse Feature Propagation Network for Interactive Segmentation: Related works

-Many point-based works have emerged since Xu et al~\cite{xu2016deep} first propose a CNN-based method, which can be largely grouped into two categories.
-While one trend focuses on annotating object boundaries~\cite{castrejon2017annotating,le2018interactive,acuna2018efficient,ling2019fast}, most deep learning methods perform region-based segmentation, aiming to better leverage user clicks in each interactive step.
-In particular, Liew et al~\cite{liew2017regional} attempt to refine local regions based on pairs of positive and negative clicks.
-Majumder et al~\cite{majumder2019content} generate a content-aware guidance map for exploiting the hierarchical structural information in the image.
-Lin et al~\cite{lin2020interactive} argue that the first click is more important than others and design a first-click attention mechanism.
-Hao et al~\cite{Hao_2021_ICCV} improve the usage of interactive information from user clicks with edge-guided flow.
-To better adapt to test cases, recent work~\cite{jang2019interactive,sofiiuk2020f} develop a backpropagating refinement scheme to correct the mislabeled user clicks in the test time.
-Despite their promising performances, these approaches typically concentrate on a single interactive step and hence are inefficient in capturing user intention.
-To remedy this, Sofiiuk et al~\cite{sofiiuk2021reviving} utilize the last-step prediction to facilitate localizing the target region, which however tends to produce erroneous information propagation due to inaccuracy in previous predictions.
-By contrast, we propose a coarse-to-fine strategy that better tracks the user intention from the coarse-level and perform effective segmentation based on both global and local image cues.
+Many point-based works have emerged since \cite{xu2016deep} first proposed a CNN-based method, and they can be largely grouped into two categories.
+While one trend focuses on annotating object boundaries~\cite{castrejon2017annotating,le2018interactive,acuna2018efficient,ling2019fast}, most deep learning methods perform region-based segmentation, aiming to leverage user clicks in each interactive step more efficiently.
+In particular, \cite{liew2017regional} attempts to refine local regions based on pairs of positive and negative clicks. \cite{majumder2019content} generates a content-aware guidance map for exploiting the hierarchical structural information in the image. \cite{lin2020interactive} argues that the first click is more important than others and designs a first-click attention mechanism. \cite{Hao_2021_ICCV} improves the usage of interactive information from user clicks with the edge-guided flow.
+To better preserve detailed information, \cite{Chen_2022_CVPR,Lin_2022_CVPR} propose a local refinement strategy.
+To better adapt to test cases, \cite{jang2019interactive,sofiiuk2020f} develop a backpropagating refinement scheme to correct the mislabeled user clicks in the test time.